PaulAdamDavis/Precede/README.md

 Precede is a style-less theme for [Ghost](https://github.com/TryGhost/Ghost), it is intended to be used as a starting point for creating new themes.

-There are 2 versions, one with an empty `styles.css` file, and another with Sass already setup.
+There are 2 versions, one with an empty `screen.css` file, and another with Sass already setup.
 That includes `grunt-sass` and a set of Grunt tasks to make release zips so you can more easily distribute your theme without including `node_modules` and any other files never used in a Ghost theme.

 ## Getting Started